tzeikob/javascript-patterns/CONTRIBUTE.md

 ## Add a new Design Pattern

-In order to keep the content of the book well organized and as uniform as possible every design pattern should be given as a `README.md` file placed under a parent folder which is expected to be the category the pattern belongs to.
+In order to keep the content of the book well organized and as uniform as possible every design pattern should be given as a folder given the name of the pattern and including a `README.md` file.
 The content of this file must be written in a specific structure constitutes of four main sections, the introduction, the implementation, the considerations and the use cases.
-Both the considerations and the use cases sections are optional and so if not applicable can be skipped.
+Both the considerations and the use cases sections are optional and so if not applicable can be omitted.
 Below you can find an abstract example of such a readme file.

 ```markdown
 # The <Name> Pattern